Buster Keaton rides the rails in Canada

 A second film crew followed Keaton and made the one-hour documentary Buster Keaton Rides Again, a behind-the-scenes look at the making of the film.
 This documentary would be shown on Canadian television while The Railrodder was shown on the nation’s screens.

 The filming took six weeks in all.
 The crew had to endure scheduled trains passing on the main line, which slowed down filming considerably, and cold temperatures.
 Keaton took it all in stride and would retire at the end of the day to watch the World Series on television in his railway car.
 The sequence that opens the film was shot in London with a stunt double.
 Keaton was later matted in.

 Press coverage during the shoot was comprehensive.
 From coast to coast, newspapers sang the praises of Keaton.
 Some towns honoured him and his wife with film screenings and dinners throughout his journey in Canada.

 The film was released theatrically by Columbia pictures in October 1965, playing with Gilles Carle’s La vie heureuse de Léopold Z in Quebec.
-In English Canada it would play with a variety of Hollywood films.
-Reviews, unfortunately were mixed.
-Most reviewers thought the film too simplistic and not very funny.
+In English Canada, it would play with a variety of Hollywood films.
+Reviews, unfortunately, were mixed.
+Most reviewers thought the film was too simplistic and not very funny.
 They felt it should have sacrificed the scenery for more Keaton.

 The film was also distributed theatrically in the USA and throughout Europe, including the UK, Portugal, France, Belgium, Finland, Sweden and the USSR.
 Since there was no dialogue, it was very easy to sell in other language markets.
 It would also play on television around the world, notably in Italy, Argentina, Poland, Yugoslavia, Germany and South Africa.
 It enjoyed a second life on television in Canada and later on home video.
 Sadly Keaton would only work on a couple more films before passing away in February of 1966, just when The Railrodder was gracing the nation’s screens.